After itching

 CANNEFF Rectal Suppositories

-How do CANNEFF® SUP suppositories work in the treatment of itching in the anal area?
+How do CANNEFF® SUP suppositories work in the treatment of itching at the anus?

 CANNEFF® SUP Suppositories for rectal use can relieve symptoms of itching around the anus.
 The suppositories promote and support the healing process of small and deep fissures, anal fistulas and lesions in the anal and rectal area.
 After colorectal surgeries, CANNEFF® SUP Suppositories can help you support the recovery process and minimize discomfort.